Bill invests in our troops and Michigan military facilities

-WASHINGTON, D.C. – U.S. Senator Debbie Stabenow (D-MI) secured important priorities for Michigan in the 2020 National Defense Authorization Act, which passed the Senate by a margin of 86-14.
-The bill now heads to conference with the House of Representatives.
+WASHINGTON, D.C. – U.S. Senator Debbie Stabenow (D-MI) secured important priorities for Michigan in the 2024 National Defense Authorization Act, which passed the Senate by a margin of 86-11.

-- A 3 percent pay raise for our men and women in uniform.
+- A 5.2% pay raise for our men and women in uniform.